 The goal of the Mobile Device Security for Enterprises (MDSE) project is to help organizations across business sectors develop a series of clear and repeatable reference mobile architectures that any organization can adapt and adopt to ease design, accelerate deployment, and build in security for their mobility program from the outset.

-This project will result in three separate Practice Guides to demonstrate different management technologies, each detailing how commercially available technologies can be used to manage and secure mobile devices while supporting a variety of usage scenarios:
+This project will result in two separate Practice Guides to demonstrate different management technologies, each detailing how commercially available technologies can be used to manage and secure mobile devices while supporting a variety of usage scenarios:

 - Scenario 1 in which an organization wants to grant secure access while preserving privacy for end users or other organizations that own data on the device

 - Scenario 2 in which strong data confidentiality is implemented using certified and validated technologies